Co-Epi/website/README.md

 ## How can you help with CoEpi?

-We need lots of help to get this project going - we need developers for iOS, Android, web, and probably even more.
-If you're interested in diving in on this project, please reach out to [Dana](https://twitter.com/danamlewis) and [Scott](https://twitter.com/scottleibrand).
+We need lots of help to get this project going - we need developers for iOS, Android, web, epidemiological advice and public health advice, and will likely lots of other non-technical skills as well.
+If you're interested in diving in on this project, and have any idea of how you could help, please reach out to [Dana](https://twitter.com/danamlewis) and [Scott](https://twitter.com/scottleibrand).